flipwooyoung/oci-google-functions/bucket-to-google-docs/README.md

 14. Now you need to set up the function.
 You should already be in the  oci-google-functions/bucket-to-google-docs directory from a previous step, but in case you aren't, cd there.
 Follow the command in Step 10 of the Getting Started page.
 It should be similar to this: fn -v deploy --app {name_of_application}

-15. Now that you have set it up, use this command to invoke the function for testing: fn invoke {application_name} bucket-to-google-docs
+15. Now that you have set it up, use this command to invoke the function for testing: fn invoke {application_name} oci-google-functions

 16. This function should display the text of the latest object you uploaded.
 If successful, move on to 17, if not, try rerunning the function invoke cmd again.